F0lak/dm_open_ref/ref/DM/text/tags.md

 but this is only necessary if the value contains spaces.
-It is usually more convenient to use single quotes so you don\'t have to escape the double quotes, but you can also embed the HTML in a [text document](/DM/text) to avoid the need for escaping quotes.
+It is usually more convenient to use single quotes so you don\'t have to escape the double quotes, but you can also embed the HTML in a [text document](/ref/DM/text.md) -m to avoid the need for escaping quotes.

-When applying color to text, you can use hexadecimal RGB or you can use one of the named [HTML colors](/%7B%7Bappendix%7D%7D/html-colors).
+When applying color to text, you can use hexadecimal RGB or you can use one of the named [HTML colors](/ref/%7B%7Bappendix%7D%7D/html-colors.md) -m

 Text sizes range
 from 1 to 7, 1 being the smallest and 7 being the largest.
 In addition